MLBazaar/mit-d3m-ta2/README.md

 The TA2 Standalone mode can be executed locally using the `ta2` command line interface.

-To use this, run the `ta2 standalone` command passing one or more dataset names as positional arguments as well as either a budget. `-b`, or a timeout, `-t`.
+To use this, run the `ta2 test` command passing one or more dataset names as positional arguments as well as either a budget. `-b`, or a timeout, `-t`.

 For example, in order to process the datasets `185_baseball` and `196_autoMpg` during 60 seconds each, the following command would be used:

 ```
-ta2-test -t60 185_baseball 196_autoMpg
+ta2 test -t60 185_baseball 196_autoMpg
 ```

 This will start searching and tuning the best pipeline possible for each dataset during a maximum